OSeMOSYS/otoole/docs/data.rst

 ``Parameter`` and ``Result`` definition in the configuration file.
 Required values are given by **X**, while optional values are given by **(X)**.

-.. deprecated:: v1.0.3
-    The **Calculated** keyword is no longer needed for Result definitions

 +-------------+------+------------+---------+
 |             | Set  | Parameter  | Result  |
 +=============+======+============+=========+